Dark Seed (video game): Production

 When Cyberdreams approached H. R. Giger about providing artwork for a video game, the artist disliked the proposed use of VGA Mode 13h's 320 by 200 graphics and demanded higher resolution, calling lower resolution "square and jagged".
 The developers agreed to use 640 by 350 mode instead, although doing so reduced the palette from 256 to 16 colors.
 Cyberdreams received access to almost all of Giger's artwork.
 Some of the work selected for use in Dark Seed includes: "N.Y.
 City III", "Hommage a Bocklin", and "Li II".
 "Li II" is featured on the cover, box and manual art.

 Developers used an Epson flatbed scanner to import selected body parts and landscape fragments in monochrome, then with Deluxe Paint II Enhanced for MS-DOS assembled them into single images.
 An Amiga and an S-VHS camera digitized actors' poses that Cyberdreams further edited on PCs.
 After the company decided that the images were inadequate late in the development process, developers hand colored the art for six more months.
 The main character, Mike Dawson, is named after the game's designer and producer.
 He also lent his appearance to the character's sprite.

 Ports

 The original game was released for MS-DOS first, then Amiga, Amiga CD32, Macintosh, Sega Saturn and PlayStation.
 The Amiga CD32 version includes narration for Mike Dawson's dialogue, voiced by Mike Dawson, which is left unvoiced in other versions.

-The PlayStation and Saturn versions were released only in Japan; however, these console versions are not dubbed in Japanese, only subtitled, making the game's story still accessible to English speakers.
-The Saturn version is also compatible with the Sega Saturn Mouse.
+In Japan, Dark Seed was released for the Sega Saturn on July 7, 1995 and the PlayStation on October 27, 1995.

 There was also a version developed for the Sega CD and even promoted for American release, but publisher Vic Tokai never released it.
-An unlicensed version was released for the Nintendo Entertainment System (NES) in Chinese, however an English translated ROM is currently being worked on by a small nonprofit team.
+An unlicensed version was released for the Nintendo Entertainment System (NES) in Chinese, but an English translated ROM is currently being worked on by a small nonprofit team.